 Are you looking for recipes using mincemeat?
 Do you have a jar of leftover mincemeat lurking in your fridge after Christmas?
-If so don’t let it go to waste and make these easy apple and mincemeat swirls instead.
+If so don’t let it go to waste and give these easy and delicious puff pastry apple and mincemeat pinwheels a try instead.

 This is one of my favourite recipes using mincemeat – apart from mince pies of course.
 It’s so easy to make and they taste absolutely amazing – particularly when served straight from the oven.
 Adding some pureed apple to them appeals to me as it means my fruit and veg hating seven year old is getting a little fruit in his diet.

 I am aware that I am slightly obsessed with puff pastry as a means of getting my children to eat more fruit and veg – but I’m ok with that!
 It seems like I can put anything on puff pastry and the kids will gobble it up.
 I might start a new blog called The Puff Pastry Diaries one of these days.

 I would imagine that mincemeat is a somewhat baffling ingredient to someone who didn’t grow up with it.
 To us Brits it’s an essential part of Christmas, but I have no idea whether it’s enjoyed in other parts of the world as well.
 Despite the name it doesn’t actually include any meat and is actually a mixture of dried spiced fruits, often containing alcohol.
 Way back in the middle ages however, the fruit did have meat in it which is how it got its name.
 It is often made with beef suet even today.
 Luckily for us vegetarians however it’s easy enough to buy or make mincemeat without the suet.

 If you’re looking for more recipes using mincemeat check out the ideas below from some of my blogging friends.

 - Mincemeat and apple crumble by Easy Peasy Foodie